Mohammed-Salameh/Network/Fire Ratings.md

   - **Fire Resistance**: Minimal fire resistance, can emit toxic fumes.
   - **Cost**: Least expensive.
   - **Typical Application**: Residential, non-critical installations.

-Understanding these fire ratings ensures compliance with safety codes and regulations and helps in choosing the appropriate cable type for different installation environments.
-This knowledge is essential for the **CompTIA Network+** exam, where proper cable management and safety considerations are key topics.